How Website Design Hacks Will Boost Web Conversions

 As discussed earlier:

-It just takes .005 seconds for visitors to form an impression about your website.
+It just takes .005 seconds for visitors to form an impression of your website.

 You’ll need to make that first killer impression within 0.005 seconds; otherwise, visitors will abandon your website and Google will drop your website like a stone on the SERPs.